 7. (10) Malchut (Realm)

 Room 237 is certainly forbidden, as was Somerton.
-Daath is that path which carries one, kicking and screaming, into pretty much imponderable revelations/confrontations concerning themselves and their universe.
+Daath is that path which carries individuals into imponderable revelations/confrontations concerning themselves and their universe.
 It was a confusing hell of a ride in 2001, it's a confusing hell of a ride in The Shining for Danny, Jack, Wendy and Dick, and it's a confusing hell of a ride for Bill in Eyes Wide Shut.
 There is essentially nothing pleasant in having our ideas of the world and what we esteem as natural order stripped away and being confronted with something "other".

 The reporter continues.
 "Airports are shut down, stranding thousands of passengers, highways are blocked by snow drifts, railroad tracks are frozen.
 Officials in Colorado tell Newswatch at least 3 people have been killed by exposure to freezing winds.
 The governor of Colorado is expected tomorrow to declare a weather emergency.
 The National Guard might be called out to clear streets and roads.
 Weather forecasters predict more snow and heavy winds tonight and tomorrow, with temperatures dropping well below zero."